Apply

 Travel to Montreal

-If you are selected as a finalist, you will be required to be in Montreal from September 17 to September 27, 2021, inclusive, to rehearse with the ensemble and to attend the final concert.
+If you are selected as a finalist, you will be required to be in Montreal during the week preceding and at the final concert gala, to rehearse with the ensemble and to attend the final concert.

-Your travel and accommodation costs will be covered by the Competition.
-You will also receive a per diem.
+If required, your travel and accommodation costs will be covered by the Competition.
+All finalists will receive a per diem.
 The Competition will not cover any costs for persons accompanying you to Montreal for the Competition.

 Commissioned composition for final concert round

-• Finalists must compose an original work for piano trio (violin, cello, and piano).
+• Finalists must compose an original work for the competition.
 The work must be 8 to 12 minutes long.
+The ensemble configuration will be announced soon.

-• Preparation of the piano, violin or cello as well as the use of electronics or soundtracks is not permitted.
-The retuning of string instruments (scordatura) is not permitted.
+• Preparation of any of the instruments as well as the use of electronics, amplification, or soundtracks is not permitted.
+Woodwind doubling, the retuning of string instruments (scordatura) and the use of non-standard drumsticks or mallets are not permitted.
 The concert piano will be tuned to 442 Hz and cannot be retuned.

-• The GSC will provide one professional ensemble to perform all of the works at the final concert, which will be webcast.
+• The GSC will provide a professional ensemble to perform all of the works at the final concert, which will be webcast.

-• The ensemble will have twelve (12) hours of rehearsal on a finalist's work prior to the performance.
+• The ensemble will have fifteen (15) total hours of rehearsal on each finalist's work prior to the final performance, including six (6) hours each to work with the selected finalists.

 Back to top